crafthpc/floatsmith/demos/README.md

 This is an example from [Precimonious](https://github.com/corvette-berkeley/precimonious).
-The program approximates an integral using Simpson's rule.
+The program approximates an integral over an irregular function.
 One of the variables can be stored in single precision.

 To run: `floatsmith -B --run "./arclength" --ignore "error" --adapt`